I used to have a boss who was known for a using a certain phrase. Whenever she’d announce a sudden change in plans, she’d say:

 “And since we aren’t anything unless we’re flexible…” and then she’d announce the change.

 In my life as a Practical Buddhist, I’ve come to know that my chief trait as a practitioner is compassion.
 I think that we’re all imbued with a few traits that our practice tends to elevate.
 Like grapes being elevated to wine, these traits are lifted into a greater significance.

 Compassion, the movement of the heart when confronted with the suffering of others, is a tell-tale sign that we are oriented toward alleviating the suffering of others.
 When I see social injustice, corrupt politicians running for office who are willing to say anything to gain the advantage, I am moved with compassion for those that will suffer as a result.
 When I hear a child cry, no matter where I am, I look around for the source of the sound and immediately I’m in a search and rescue mode.

-Compassion, as I describe it in my book, The Practical Buddhist: Buddhism Without the Robes & Ritual, is a gift:
+Compassion, as I describe it in my book, The Practical Buddhist, is a gift:

 Compassion is the gift of an honest heart full of love and acceptance.

 When one is closed-off, biased, or non-accepting of the whole, he/she cannot engage in compassionate kindness.